Migrate an application built on a LAMP stack from Amazon Web Services

 Install software packages

-After your Cloud Server is set up, install your LAMP stack and application.
+After your cloud server is set up, install your LAMP stack and application.
 In this scenario, WordPress is the target application.

-- Log on to your server.
+- Log in to your server.

 In a terminal, enter the following command:

 To install the application stack, select LAMP server.